JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 | `` ALT+ENTER ``              | Select all occurrences of Find match                |
 | `` CTRL+F2 ``                | Select all occurrences of a word                    |

-#### Note for MacOS users

-Switch out CTRL for CMD if you’re using MacOS.
+For macOS users, just make sure to switch out CTRL for Command (CMD).

 # Optional Utilities